KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Feedback.md

 ## How to configure feedback

 KeyboardKit has an observable ``FeedbackConfiguration`` class that can be used to configure the feedback for various actions.
-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``.

 You can use this settings instance to customize the feedback configuration: